Sarah Ferguson gives health update after second ‘shock’ cancer diagnosis

 “Naturally another cancer diagnosis has been a shock but I’m in good spirits and grateful for the many messages of love and support.”

-Her cancer diagnosis comes days after Kate, the Princess of Wales and wife of heir to the throne Prince William, underwent abdominal surgery and Charles revealed he would go into hospital this week for treatment for an enlarged prostate.

-“I believe my experience underlines the importance of checking the size, shape, colour and texture and emergence of new moles that can be a sign of melanoma and urge anyone who is reading this to be diligent,” she added.
+The duchess also praised the medics who cared for her, adding: “I believe my experience underlines the importance of checking the size, shape, colour and texture and emergence of new moles that can be a sign of melanoma and urge anyone who is reading this to be diligent.

-Ms Ferguson joined the other senior royals for the annual Christmas get-together at the Sandringham estate in eastern England in December, a sign she was back in the royal fold.
+“I am resting with family at home now, feeling blessed to have their love and support.”
 A spokesman said on Sunday that she was undergoing further investigations to ensure the disease had been caught in the early stages.

+The duchess joined the other senior royals for the annual Christmas get-together at Sandringham in Norfolk in December, a sign she was back in the royal fold.

+Since her divorce from Prince Andrew in 1996, she has forged a new career as a successful author.
+She remains close to her former husband and they still share a family home in Windsor.

 Join our commenting forum